-- Determine direction of the design and proper placement when hooping.
+- Determine the direction of the design and proper placement when hooping.

 - Cut stabilizer a little larger than the hoop.
 The stabilizer should be caught in the hoop when hooping to make sure the t-shirt does not shift or stretch while embroidering.

-- Turn t-shirt inside out and put self-adhesive tear-away stabilizer on the area that will be embroidered.
+- Turn the t-shirt inside out and put a self-adhesive tear-away stabilizer on the area that will be embroidered.

-- Turn t-shirt right side out and hand press a vertical crease down center of shirt.
+- Turn t-shirt right side out and hand press a vertical crease down the center of the shirt.